efagioli01/Code-Refactor-Horiseon-Company/README.md

 ## Description

-This project's goal was to refactor the code of the original Horiseon company website to improve its accessability. st
+This goal for this assignment was to refactor the code of the original Horiseon company website to improve its accessability

 ## HTML